World Camp

 TO CONTACT KAVALA : mginsburg@gmail.com

-Merita Halili & Raif Hyseni | ALBANIA
+Merita Halili & Raif Hyseni | ALBANIAN

 Merita Halili is one of Albania’s top performers.
 Born in the capital city of Tiranë, Merita grew up singing the lyric songs of her native region of Central Albania.
 Her nationwide debut came in 1983, at the age of 17, when she sang at the National Folk Festival in the town of Gjirokastër.